Students in Emergency Management

 What Emergency Management Directors Do

 Emergency management directors prepare plans and procedures for responding to natural disasters or other emergencies.
-They also help lead the response during and after emergencies, often in coordination with public safety officials, elected officials, nonprofit organizations, and government agencies.
+They also help lead the response during and after emergencies.

 Work Environment

-Most emergency management directors work for state or local governments.
-However, others may work for private companies, hospitals, or nonprofit organizations.
+Most emergency management directors work for local or state governments.
+Others work for organizations such as hospitals, colleges and universities, or private companies.

 How to Become an Emergency Management Director

-Emergency management directors typically need a bachelor’s degree, as well as multiple years of work experience in emergency response, disaster planning, or public administration.
+Emergency management directors typically need a bachelor’s degree and many years of work experience in emergency response, disaster planning, or public administration.

 Pay